askari1375/Sample-Codes/README.md

 ### Problem Definition and Challenges:

-In medical diagnostics, having limited training data is a common hurdle.
-This project also faced such constraints, necessitating strategies at every stage to counter the limited dataset sizes.
-The reliability of the model is paramount, with a focus on ensuring the model makes meaningful and accurate decisions.
+A common challenge in medical diagnostics is the lack of training data.
+These limitations also applied to this project, requiring strategies to overcome the constrained dataset sizes at each stage.
+The model's reliability is crucial, with a focus on making sure the model generates decisions that are accurate and meaningful.
 The necessity arose from the observation that high diagnostic accuracy alone could lead to models taking shortcuts due to the small size of medical training datasets.

 ### Solution and Methodology: